lucidworks/streams/projects/sockitter/README.md

 API Docs are here: https://doc.lucidworks.com/fusion-server/4.0/index.html
 ```

 Starting the instance takes about 10 minutes.
-After that, you can click on the `Fusion UI URL` and navigate to the Fusion UI.
+After that, you can click on the `Fusion UI` link and navigate to the Fusion login page.

-### Making the Instance non-Preemtible
+#### Making the Instance non-Preemtible
 To create an instance which is not preemtible, edit and remove [line 41](https://github.com/lucidworks/streams/blob/master/projects/sockitter/start-sockitter.sh#L41) from the `start-sockitter.sh` file.
 Keep in mind that the non-preemtible instance is **US$0.38/hour**, which works out to **US$9.12/day**!
 In comparison, the same preemtible instance is only **US$0.07/hour**.

 ```